 The article is devoted to methods of base settlement on permafrost calculation with detailed description according to SNIP 2.02.04-88.

 The calculation of bases in permafrost regions is quite a complicated and specialized process, heavily influenced by thermal field and thawing phenomena.
-Thermal field causes permafrost thawing and decreases its load bearing capacity while increasing soil base deformation, which is usually evidenced in the form of base settlement.
+Thermal field causes permafrost thawing and decreases its load bearing capacity while increasing ground base deformation, which is usually evidenced in the form of base settlement.
 In fact, to determine the deformations during building maintenance, it is necessary to solve for the stress-strain state of the base, which is described by differential equations of equilibrium and the laws of elastic-plastic deformation.

 In this article, a new geological structure reconstruction method is described, based on information regarding the occurrence of geological horizons obtained by exploration.